bradford-smith94/informant/README.md

 **Note**: On the first run informant assumes that you have not read any of the most recent news items.
-The RSS feed provides the most recent 10 items, so after first install you must use `informant read` 10 times to mark all the most recent news items as read.
-With how it's written currently there isn't an easy way to detect the difference between a first run and someone who purposefully deleted the save file.
+The RSS feed provides the most recent 10 items, so after first install you must use `informant read` to mark all the most recent news items as read.
+You can use `informant read --all` to mark all 10 items at once, but this assumes you have actually read the most recent 10 items.

-I am trying to consider a better option, perhaps a '--all' option to the read command to make post install only 1 command instead of 10, or maybe just a post install script in the AUR package.
-The only downside of the post install script would be that it assumes users have read all the news when installing informant, but perhaps that is a better assumption than that they haven't read them.

-## TODO

-- make a better initial setup